SaumoPal97/jekyll-now/_posts/2018-5-20-GSoC Progress.md

   - Working on integrating the embeddings obtained from the fully connected penultimate layer of the CNN as a starting point for graph embeddings as described in the fourth paper (requires a little more research)

 ## Phase 3
+This phase will be dedicated for implementation of the last two papers for use of Recurrent Neural Networks.
 * Week 1
   - Working on implementation of word level bidirectional RNN[DONE]
   - Preparation of the training and testing datasets from the UI activity xml files[DONE]